awsdocs/amazon-route53-docs/doc_source/getting-started-cloudfront-overview.md

 1. In the **Buckets** list, choose the linked name of the bucket you want to upload the website files to, such as **www\.example\.com**\.

-1. Copy the example text that creates a simple one\-page webstie, paste it into a text editor, and save it as index\.html:
+1. Copy the example text that creates a simple one\-page website, paste it into a text editor, and save it as index\.html:

    ```
    <html>